mikenakis/Public/intertwine/README.md

   - Invokes `AnyCall` using a key that uniquely identifies the method.
   - Returns, possibly after unboxing, whatever was returned by the invocation of `AnyCall`.

-It is also possible to write an **_Untwiner of T_** which is an object that does the reverse, namely the following:
+It is also possible to write an **_Untwiner of T_** which is an object that does the reverse, namely:
 - Accepts an instance of `T` as a constructor parameter.
 - Implements `AnyCall`.
 - In the `anyCall` method, uses the supplied `MethodKey` to determine which method of `T` is being invoked, and for each method: